Parent

 by many adoption professionals nationwide.

-panelist for Resolve adoption workshops and symposiums.
+and panelist for Resolve adoption workshops and symposiums.

 Presented "Adoption

-After Breast Cancer" at Northern California Cancer Center Annual
+After Breast Cancer" at Northern California Cancer Center Annual Conference,

 1996.

-Co-founder and legislative contact for
+Co-founder and

-the Academy of California Adoption Professionals
+legislative contact for the Academy of California Adoption Professionals (ACAP), established in January 1996

 ....

-instituted to create professional guidelines, monitor California
+create professional guidelines, monitor California adoption facilitators,

-adoption facilitators, and California adoption law.
+and California adoption law.

-I write and sponsor legislation
+I write and sponsor legislation concerning

-legislative sessions.
+sessions.

 ....
 Several bills

 I've sponsored have been enacted into law.
-Legislative references are

 Executive Director, South Bay Adoption Support Group (SBASG)